ibm-bluemix-mobile-services/bms-clientsdk-android-core/README.md

 * Logger
 * Analytics

 ###Supported Levels
 The package is supported on Android API level 14 and up (Android 4.0 and up).

 ###Change log
+####2.0.0
+* To use all the Analytics features, the new Analytics SDK will now need to be added as a dependency.
+Refer to https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-android-analytics for more details.
+* Several APIs have been updated, and those would not be compatible with previous versions.
+    * For example, BMSClient.initialize() now requires a region to be passed to it as well.

 ####1.1.0
 * Fixed send for Logger.
 * Added the ability to hide this SDK's 'debug' and 'info' level logs from Logcat.
 To show them again, call Logger.setSDKInternalLoggingEnabled(true).